 Long-term inpatient treatment is often the next step toward sobriety after completing a short-term program.
 These treatment facilities, which include “sober houses” and substance-free lifestyles, foster an environment of self-improvement and sobriety.
 At these facilities, recovering users can continue treatment while assimilating to “real-world life” without substance use.

-While daily treatment may vary from facility to facility, a structured is important to give you stability while in inpatient rehab.
+While daily treatment may vary from facility to facility, a structured schedule is important to give you stability while in inpatient rehab.
 A day at an inpatient rehab facility may look like the following:

 |Inpatient Daily Schedule|